 I honor our veterans and will advocate for respectful, fair and responsive treatment.
 Veterans should be allowed to receive the best care close to home rather than be forced to go out of state to a Veterans’ hospital.

 The Second Amendment is an American right.
 Responsible gun ownership is necessary to protect our families and to ensure protection from an overzealous government.
-I am a NRA member and professionally trained to use firearms.

-I am recently retired from full time employment and hope to serve you in Concord.
+I am retired from full time employment and hope to serve you in Concord.
 I will be responsive to your concerns and actively involved during all voting sessions.

 Donations are welcome.
 Please send to: